aaaandrea/asteroids/docs/build_notes.md

 ## Step 3: MovingObject
   * methods
     * constructor(options): passed {pos, vel, radius, color, game} through options
     * collideWith: empty and passed another object.
-Classes which inherit this method will be able to decipher what to do with the otherObject.
+Classes which inherit this method will be able to decipher what to do with the otherObject
-    * isCollideWith(otherObject): compares the center of this object and otherObject, and figures out whether or not they have collided.
+    * isCollideWith(otherObject): compares the center of this object and otherObject, and figures out whether or not they have collided
-    * draw(ctx): passed a canvas context, and draws on the canvas using beginPath, to fill.
+    * draw(ctx): passed a canvas context, and draws on the canvas using beginPath, to fill
-    * move(timeDelta): given the time passed, determines the change of the object in that time, and updates the objects position.
+    * move(timeDelta): given the time passed, determines the change of the object in that time, and updates the objects position

 ## Step 4: Util
   * methods